-- 1 Open the Ethernet>Mod Config>DNS menu. - 2 To specify a primary domain name to use for lookups, set the Domain Name parameter.
-The MAX searches for the DNS Server(s) in the Domain Name parameter first, and then in the domain specified in the Sec Domain Name parameter. - 3 To specify a secondary domain name to use for lookups, set the Sec Domain Name parameter. - The MAX searches for the DNS Server(s) first in the domain specified by the Domain Name parameter, and then in the domain specified in the Sec.
-Domain Name parameter. - 4 Using the Pri DNS parameter, specify the IP address of the primary domain name server for use on connected local interfaces. - The address consists of four numbers between 0 and 255, separated by periods.
+- $1 \qquad Open \ the \ Ethernet > Mod \ Config > DNS \ menu.$ - 2 To specify a primary domain name to use for lookups, set the Domain Name parameter.
+This parameter specifies the local domain name.
+When the MAX needs to look up a hostname, it tries various combinations, including appending the configured domain name. - 3 To specify a secondary domain name to use for lookups, set the Sec Domain Name parameter.

+This parameter specifies the domain name to use if the lookups using the Domain Name specification fail.

+4 Using the Pri DNS parameter, specify the IP address of the primary domain name server for use on connected local interfaces.

+The address consists of four numbers between 0 and 255, separated by periods.
 The default value is 0.0.0.0.
-Accept this default if you do not have a domain name server. - 5 Using the Sec DNS parameter, specify the IP address of the secondary domain name server for use on connected local interfaces. - The address consists of four numbers between 0 and 255, separated by periods.
+Accept this default if you do not have a domain name server.

+5 Using the Sec DNS parameter, specify the IP address of the secondary domain name server for use on connected local interfaces.

+The address consists of four numbers between 0 and 255, separated by periods.
 The default value is 0.0.0.0.
-Accept this default if you do not have a secondary domain name server. - The MAX uses the secondary server only if the primary one is inaccessible.
+Accept this default if you do not have a secondary domain name server.

+The MAX uses the secondary server only if the primary one is inaccessible.
 The Sec DNS parameter applies only to Telnet and raw TCP connections running under the MAX unit's terminal server interface.